streamsend-io/docsify/overview.md

 Stream files (any content, any size) using a Kafka Cluster.

-The Kafka Connect File Chunk connectors are a fancy way to send a file:
+A Streamsend file-chunk pipeline is a fancy way to send a file:

 ## Why Stream Files?